rosiirao/koa-template/README.md

 # koa-template

-A template for koa project
+A template for koa project with http2, logger, and router.

 ## configuration

-copy _config.json.template_ to _config_ directory. see [config](https://github.com/lorenwest/node-config).
+The project use [node-config](https://github.com/lorenwest/node-config) to organizes configurations.

+Copy _config.json.template_ file to the _config_ directory, and rename it to _.json_ format.
+Modify its content to enable or disable http2.

 ## development and test

-use _.env_ to set environment variable.
+Use _.env_ to set development environment variable.

+Run `npm test` to test project.